ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 mvn package
 ```

 Maven builds the binary in `openig-modernize-filters/target/`.
-The file name format is `openig-modernize-reflection-<nextversion>-SNAPSHOT.jar` .
+The file name format is `openig-modernize-filters-<nextversion>-SNAPSHOT.jar` .
-For example, "openig-modernize-reflection-1.0-SNAPSHOT.jar".
+For example, "openig-modernize-filters-1.0-SNAPSHOT.jar".

 ### 2.5.
 Building the OpenIG war file